jbelof/CA.rng/README.md

 # CA.rng

 Cellular automata (CA) are a class of discrete algorithms that, despite their simplicity, exhibit considerable complexity.
 Some CAs appear to represent physical phenomena, others display nothing interesting whatsoever.
+The general trend, however, is that the self-interaction and non-linearity of CAs results in emergent behavior.
+Other well known examples are Conway's "Game of Life" and the lattice-boltzmann formulation of hydrodynamics.

 CA.rng is a set of utilities that implement a general computational framework for CAs by bitwise arithmetic.
 The binary logic is encoded such that the compiler will load and operate in register space, for high performance applications.

-Three CA utilies are included: a general CA code that outputs the bitstream for display, (2) a pseudo-random number generator and (3) a toy crypographic cipher based on a 256-bit CA to serve as the S-box in a Feistel network .
+Three CA utilies are included: (1) a general CA code that outputs the bitstream for display, (2) a pseudo-random number generator and (3) a toy crypographic cipher based on a 256-bit CA to serve as the S-box in a Feistel network .
 All examples apply the "rule 30" CA for demonstration.

 ## Installing